 As part of this evolution comes BIMI (Brand Indicators for Message Identification).
-This standard is set to enable businesses and organizations to display their trademarked logo automatically within any DMARC authenticated emails they send.
+This standard, launched in July 2021, enables businesses and organizations to display their trademarked logo automatically within any DMARC authenticated emails they send.

 What is BIMI?

 BIMI stands for Brand Indicators for Message Identification.
-This emerging standard enables companies to attach trademarked brand logos to the emails they send to consumers, increasing visual impressions and promoting a consistent brand experience.
+This standard enables companies to attach trademarked brand logos to the emails they send to consumers, increasing visual impressions and promoting a consistent brand experience.
 To qualify for BIMI, a company’s domain must be DMARC compliant and its logo must be trademarked.
-The company must also have a VMC (Verified Mark Certificate) issued by an approved Certification Authority (CA).
+The company must also have a Verified Mark Certificate (VMC) issued by an approved Certification Authority (CA).

 How does BIMI work?